danielxchang/Forkify/README.md

   </p>
 </p>

-Forkify is a vanilla Javascript application that interacts with the Forkify API to fetch and display food recipe data.

 I completed this project as part of Jonas Schmedtmann's "The Complete JavaScript Course 2022: From Zero to Expert!" on Udemy.
 I expanded the project with the following features and code refactoring:

 ## Refactored _generateMarkup function in paginationView.js